 |Payment, collection, and cash-management services|

-1. Formerly labeled "Computer infrastructure development and support."
+1. Labeled "Computer infrastructure development and support" in 2015.
 Return to table

 In April 2014, as part of the federal government's effort to increase operational efficiency and effectiveness, Treasury announced the consolidation of the fiscal agency services provided by the Reserve Banks.
 Although Treasury expects long-term savings by reducing the number of Reserve Banks that provide fiscal agency services, the Reserve Banks are experiencing an increase in expenses during the consolidation process, which will continue over the next several years.
-In 2016, total consolidation expenses amounted to $20.9 million as a result of the eight Reserve Bank business lines that transitioned and preparations for the upcoming transitions.10 Consolidation expenses are included in the line items for Payment, Collection, and Cash-management services in table 3.
+In 2017, total consolidation expenses amounted to $12.2 million as a result of the two Reserve Bank business lines that transitioned and preparations for the two remaining business line transitions.
+Consolidation expenses are included in the line items for Payment, Collection, and Cash-management services in table 3.

 Treasury Securities Services